 Why is This The Best Custom PC for the Price of $400?

 Nonetheless, not everyone is fond of building their own gaming computer.
-If you are one of the people who aren’t into building a gaming computer and just wants a plug-and-play setup, we have you covered.
+(Don’t worry, you can still join the PCMR either way.)
+If you are one of the people who isn’t into building a gaming computer and just wants a plug-and-play setup, we have you covered.

-In the Q1 of 2018, the shortage of GPU greatly affected custom built prices.
+In the Q1 of 2018, the shortage of GPU greatly affected custom built prices, so we added these sections to our builds.
 This was what triggered the why you should buy a prebuilt PC now trend.
-No matter the case, we still managed to find great prebuilt gaming PCs in the $400 range just for you:
+While this advice was mostly only relevant for a short window in time, there are still great prebuilt gaming desktops in the $400 range:

 It’s no doubt that this custom $400 build is already plenty powerful but here are a few upgrades you can opt for if you want an extra edge down the line.